min2ha/ukwa-site/content/target/70386/index.en.md

   "subject": "Brexit"
 }

-# Department for International Trade: Export Strategy: supporting and connecting businesses to grow on the world stage

 Strategy setting out how the government will support businesses of all sizes to make the most of the opportunities presented by markets around the world after Brexit.